david-hollifield/is-busy/README.md

 ## Compatibility

+- v3 is compatible with Angular 7-12 and rxjs v6.
-- Version 3 of this library is compatible with Angular v7+.
+- v4 and v5 is compatible with Angular 8-12 and rxjs v6.
-- Version 4+ of this library is compatible with Angular v8+.
+- v6 is compatible with Angular 13+ and rxjs v6/7.

 ## About